dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/get-started/create-app-visual-studio.md

 :::code language="xaml" source="snippets/create-app-visual-studio/csharp/LayoutStep4.xaml" range="11-14" highlight="2":::

 Notice that the designer now shows the label occupying a small amount of the available height.
-There is now more room for the next row to occupy.
+There's now more room for the next row to occupy.
 Most controls define some sort of height and width value that they should occupy that looks best for them.
 In the case of the label control, it has a height value that ensures that you can read it.

 :::image type="content" source="media/create-app-visual-studio/vs-designer-grid-rows-columns-label.png" alt-text="A WPF app with the margin set on a grid and a label control in the first row":::

 ### Control placement

 Let's talk about control placement.
 The label created in the section above was automatically placed in row 0 and column 0 of the grid.
 The numbering for rows and columns starts at 0 and increments by 1 for each new row or column.
-The control doesn't know anything about the grid, and the control doesn't define any properties to control it's placement within the grid.
-The control could have even been placed within some other layout control which has it's own set of rules defining how to place controls.
+The control doesn't know anything about the grid, and the control doesn't define any properties to control its placement within the grid.
+The control could have even been placed within some other layout control which has its own set of rules defining how to place controls.

 How do you tell a control to use a different row or column when the control has no knowledge of the grid?
 Attached properties!
 The grid takes advantage of the powerful property system provided by WPF.
 The grid defines new properties that the child controls can declare and use.
-The properties don't actually exist on the control itself, they are attached by the grid when the control is added to the grid.
+The properties don't actually exist on the control itself, they're attached by the grid when the control is added to the grid.

 The grid defines two properties to determine the row and column placement of a child control: `Grid.Row` and `Grid.Column`.
-If these properties are omitted from the control, it's implied that they have the default values of 0, hence, the control is placed in row `0` and column `0` of the grid.
+If these properties are omitted from the control, it's implied that they have the default values of 0, so, the control is placed in row `0` and column `0` of the grid.
 Try changing the placement of the `<Label>` control by setting the `Grid.Column` attribute to `1`:

 ```xaml
 <Label Grid.Column="1">Names</Label>
 ```

-Notice how your label now moved to the 2nd column.
+Notice how your label now moved to the second column.
 You can use the `Grid.Row` and `Grid.Column` attached properties to place the next controls we'll create.
 For now though, restore the label to row 0.

 ## Create the name list box